RSDUNN0809/Predicting-Race-and-Socioeconomic-Characteristics-from-Police-Shooting-Data/README.md

 # Project Title
- "Predicting the Socioeconomic Characteristics from Police Shooting Data"
+ "Predicting Race and Socioeconomic Characteristics from Police Shooting Data"

  This project is a part of the ADS-502 Applied Data Mining course in the Applied Data Science Program at the University of San Diego.